Top Things to do in Istanbul | Best Places to Visit in Istanbul - MetanoiaTravelGuide

 “It is discouraging to try to penetrate a mind like yours.
 You ought to get it out and dance on it.
 That would take some of the rigidity out of it.” ― Mark Twain

-Inside, under the vaulted ceilings, things got more interesting.
-Everything mingled: the old, new, cheap, extravagant.
-There were hills of spices and dried fruit-apricots, mulberries, mangos, grapefruits, pineapples, strawberries, ginger, cranberries-and bins of colourful tea in flavours like kiwi, lemon, apple, and orange.
-There were boxes of lokum (Turkish delight) flavoured with fig-walnut and apricot, almond and honey.
-There were baskets filled with pastries the colour of pale roses and glass display cases with even more lokum, this time formed into logs, and in more variations of pistachio flavours than I knew possible: grape pistachio, milk pistachio, honey pistachio.
-Chatting and bargaining with the sellers, who often are fluent in more than one language, make the Grand Bazaar experience different.
-Experience the Grand Bazaar at a leisurely pace; often, it feels like sensory overload, especially for first-timers when the vendors aggressively try to close the sale.
+Inside, under the vaulted ceilings, things became even more interesting.
+Everything mingled: the old, the new, the cheap, the extravagant.
+There were hills of spices and dried fruits—apricots, mulberries, mangos, grapefruits, pineapples, strawberries, ginger, cranberries—and bins of colorful tea in flavors like kiwi, lemon, apple, and orange.
+There were boxes of lokum (Turkish delight) flavored with fig-walnut and apricot, almond, and honey.
+There were baskets filled with pastries the color of pale roses and glass display cases with even more lokum, this time formed into logs, in more variations of pistachio flavors than I knew possible: grape pistachio, milk pistachio, honey pistachio.

 Opening days: The Grand Bazaar is closed on Sundays and Turkish public holidays.